MikKarl/calculator-and-primes/README.md

 ```
 node app.js
 ```
-- if everything work as intended you should see message in the terminal
+- if everything work as intended you should see message in the terminal:
 ```
 App running and listening on port 3000!
 ```
-- navigate to http://localhost:3000/ and use the app
+- navigate to http://localhost:3000/ and use the app!

 ---